facebook

 To avoid negative outcomes, it is necessary to match the HLA of the donor and recipient as closely as possible.
 In addition, patients often receive medicines that lower their immune system’s activity.

-Why It Won’t Happen To You at Swiss Medica
+Why It Won’t Happen to You at Swiss Medica

 Swiss Medica does not perform hematopoietic stem cell transplants.
 Instead, we use mesenchymal stem cells (MSCs).